 My primary teaching responsibility from 2003-2013 was in the Master of Communication, Digital Media program at the University of Washington.
-However, I also teach undergraduate classes and in three certificate programs.
-I also sponsor interns and advise students (graduate and undergraduate) who are conducting research projects.
+However, I also teach undergraduate classes and in various certificate programs.
+I sponsor interns and advise students (graduate and undergraduate) who are conducting research projects.
 And I run workshops, consult and do one-on-one tutoring.